What are priority levels in Jira Service Management?

 Urgency is a measure of the time for an incident to significantly impact your business.
 For example, a high impact incident may have low urgency if the impact will not affect the business until the end of the financial year.

 You can manually assign priority levels, or create an an impact urgency priority matrix and use automation to automatically assign priorities for you.
-Learn how to create an impact urgency priority matrix.
-Or, learn how to create an automation rule to prioritize your incidents.
+Read how to create an impact urgency priority matrix or how to create an automation rule to prioritize your incidents.

 Incident management